rickertl/sign-up-form/README.md

 # SIGN-UP FORM

-Based on a supplied comp, built sign-up form for use in future app.
+Based on a supplied comp, built a sign-up form for future use.

 ## Notes